Sanster/IOPaint/README.md

 - [Windows 1-Click Installer](https://www.iopaint.com/install/windows_1click_installer)
 - Supports various AI models:
   - [Erase models](https://www.iopaint.com/models#erase-models): These models can be used to remove unwanted object, defect, watermarks, people from image.
 I have also developed a macOS native app called [OptiClean](https://opticlean.io/) that provides this feature.
-  - Stable Diffusion models: You can use any Stable Diffusion Inpainting(or normal) models from [Huggingface](https://huggingface.co/models?other=stable-diffusion) in IOPaint.
+  - Stable Diffusion models: These models can be used to replace objects or perform outpainting.
+You can use any Stable Diffusion inpainting(or normal) models from [Huggingface](https://huggingface.co/models?other=stable-diffusion) in IOPaint.
     Some popular used models include:
     - [runwayml/stable-diffusion-inpainting](https://huggingface.co/runwayml/stable-diffusion-inpainting)
     - [diffusers/stable-diffusion-xl-1.0-inpainting-0.1](https://huggingface.co/diffusers/stable-diffusion-xl-1.0-inpainting-0.1)